 French speakers from Paris and Marseille can understand each other.
 Still, their speaking styles appear to differ.

-For instance, Marseillais speakers pronounce “e” at the end of words.
+For instance, Marseillais speakers pronounce the final “e” in words.
 In contrast, Parisian speakers often omit it.
 This can be surprising for non-native French speakers.

 Marseillais has a unique rhythm that can be challenging to follow.

-Sadly, like other minor dialects, the media promotes dominating Parisian dialect and rarely covers Marseillais.
+Sadly, as with other minor dialects, the media promotes the dominant Parisian dialect and rarely covers the Marseillais dialect.
 Yet, it remains an influential cultural aspect of southern France.

 (iii) Belgian French